ArduPilot/ardupilot_wiki/common/source/docs/common-imu-batchsampling.rst

 The ``INS_BAT_MASK`` parameter specifies which IMUs in the system to log high-rate data for.
 Set this to 255 to collect for all sensors.

+``IMU RAW`` sampling must be enabled in your logging bitmask.
+This is bit 19, so you must either use a GCS which has checkboxes for each bitmask option or add 1048576 to your current bitmask value.

 .. note:

-   RAW_IMU must be turned off in your LOG_BITMASK for batch sampling to work
+   ``IMU_FAST`` must be turned off in your LOG_BITMASK for batch sampling to work

 Collecting useful Data
 ======================